 The gig economy is here to stay.
 For example, over 15% of workers are ‘self employed’ in the UK today.
 This means that the earlier you adapt, the more likely you are to reap long-term benefits.
 From hiring patterns to retention programmes, the gig economy calls for a deep review of the management methodologies that you currently practice in terms of your employment contracts as well as your work culture.

-Given how, today, you are more likely to build remote teams than ever, this involves being aware of competitive project pricing, skill sets to looks out for and the bandwidth to research well.
+Given how, today, you are more likely to build remote teams than ever, this involves being aware of competitive project pricing, business skill sets to looks out for and the bandwidth to research well.
 The following sections throw light on such areas so that you make the most of the booming freelance market that is gaining momentum by the hour!

 - Start with sound research